-I see several ways that confirmation bias can hurt your marriage:
+I see several ways confirmation bias can hurt your marriage:

-- You become convinced that your wife is something (a nag, grumpy, always negative) and you only see what she does that fits that label, while missing what she does that conflicts with the label.
+- You become convinced your wife is something (a nag, grumpy, always negative) and you only see what she does that fits the label, while missing what she does that conflicts with the label.

 - When you and your wife argue, you seek out support from friends who you know will agree with you, rather than looking for impartial people who can help you and your wife come to an agreement.

-- When your wife says you are wrong about something, you hit the Internet to find sources that “prove” you are right, rather than honestly looking for the truth.
+- When your wife says you are wrong about something, you hit the Internet to find sources “proof” you are right, rather than honestly looking for the truth.

 Confirmation bias is easy, natural, and comfortable, but it insulates us from reality.
-If we do not even confront reality, we can never deal with it.
-My suggestion is that you fight confirmation bias not just in your marriage, but also your life in general.
+If we do not confront reality, we can never deal with it.
+My suggestion is you fight confirmation bias not just in your marriage, but in your life in general.
 Truth, real truth, can stand up to scrutiny, and a bit of scepticism is healthy.